 In the spring, the number of tourists in Paris rises with the temperature.

 Starting with the Paris Marathon in early April, visitors begin to pour into the city.
 The Marathon attracts approximately 54,000 runners from all over the world, about 70% come from outside Greater Paris, and many bring family and friends to cheer for them.
 Hotels start filling up several days before the event.

-Then, throughout the month, schools across France and other European countries have a week of vacation - so you'll see lots of families with kids and teens, particularly at attractions such as Disneyland Paris.
+In addition, throughout April schools across France and other European countries have a week of vacation - so you'll see lots of families with kids and teens, particularly at attractions such as Disneyland Paris.

 Crowds are biggest during June and July.
 You can find yourself standing in line at the Picasso Museum, the Louvre, the Eiffel Tower, Versailles, and other top attractions for a long time.
 Fortunately, "skip the line" options can reduce your wait time.

-During August, the number of tourists noticeably drops - perhaps due to the belief that the entire city shuts down for the month while Parisians vacation elsewhere.
+During August, the number of tourists somewhat drops - perhaps due to the (mistaken) belief that the entire city shuts down for the month while Parisians vacation elsewhere.